SenseStageTeam/sensestage_documentation/_minibee/assigning-a-minibee-configuration-via-osc.md

 ---
 title: Assigning a MiniBee Configuration via OSC
-summary: A guide on how to assign a configuration to a MiniBee via OSC
+summary: A guide on how to assign a configuration to a MiniBee by sending an OSC message
 layout: documentation
 type: guide
 date: 2017-02-06